krashnagurme/General/README.md

 # General
-The repository conatins notebooks of Statistics, Concept Visualization, etc
+The repository conatins notebooks explaning visualization of Statistics, Data Science Concepts, etc.

-Jupyter Notebooks-
+<h> Jupyter Notebooks </h>

-  1. Outlier with Linear Regression
+  A. <b> Outlier with Linear Regression </b>

-  2.
+  B. <b> .......more to come